 Thankfully, you and I aren’t saddled with that burden.
-We aren’t worried about humping mortars, belt-feds, surveillance gear, and other specialized equipment.
+We aren’t worried about humping mortars, belt-feds, surveillance gear, and other specialized equipment across mountain ranges in Afghanistan.
 We’re primarily concerned with the ability to produce decisive victory with small arms and not get shot in the process.

-By now you know I’m not one to openly pontificate about black helicopters and rebelling against a tyrannical government.
-Those may be interesting discussion topics, in their own right, but foremost on my mind is protecting my family and immediate community.
+I’m not one to pontificate about black helicopters and rebelling against a tyrannical government.
+Those may be interesting discussion topics in their own right, but foremost on my mind is protecting my family and immediate community.

 I grew up in South Florida.
 I survived Hurricane Andrew in 1992, and then had a fun back-to-back experience with Hurricanes Katrina and Wilma while in college.
 Losing power for long stretches of time was just part of the deal.
-One of the experiences that set me on the path to firearms ownership happened during the aftermath of Wilma, where someone kicked in the door of our duplex-mate and stabbed them 16 times with an ice pick.
+One of the experiences that set me on the path to firearms ownership happened during the aftermath of Wilma, when a criminal kicked in the door of our duple neighbor and stabbed them 16 times with an ice pick.

 I’ve lived through blizzard conditions in Montana, as well as raging fires.
 I dealt with out-of-control wildfires in California while stationed there.
 Like many, I watched in sadness as the little island of Puerto Rico struggled after a massive hurricane.
 Now we’ve lived through the COVID lockdowns and massive civil unrest that coincided with it.

-The one thing that’s remained constant through all of these situations is that you’re probably going to be on your own for a while.
+The one truth that’s remained constant through all of these situations is that you’re probably going to be on your own for a while.
 Even more, you can’t do it by yourself.
-You need to sleep, eat. amd perform other bodily functions at some point.
+You need to sleep, eat. and perform other bodily functions at some point.
 That means you need others you can count on.